 State School Aid Fund 20,570,600 Restricted fund established under Article 4, Section 11 of the State Constitution.
 The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE \$68,993,900 Unrestricted state revenue from taxes and other sources.
+STATE GENERAL FUND/ GENERAL PURPOSE \$69,869,900 Unrestricted state revenue from taxes and other sources.
 (B) EASTERN MICHIGAN UN IVERSITY Operations \$77,253,700 Grant to Eastern Michigan University (EMU) for operations.
 EMU was founded in 1849 as the Michigan State Normal School (teaching college); the legal authority for the university's status as a state institution of higher education now exists in 1963 PA 48 (2nd Extra Session).
-Funding Source(s): Restricted 18,142,500 GF/GP 59,111,200 Performance Funding 0 Additional funds appropriated to EMU, calculated based on performance metrics.
+Funding Source(s): Restricted 18,142,500 GF/GP 59,111,200 One-Time Supplemental Funding 772,500 Additional funds appropriated to EMU, calculated based on a 1% increase to operations funding.
 Payment of funds is contingent on university's compliance with requirements under sections 265, 265a, and 265b related to tuition restraint, reverse transfer agreements, dual enrollment credit policy, the Michigan Transfer Network, Title IX reporting and sexual assault prevention.
-Funding Source(s): GF/GP 0 North American Indian Tuition Waiver Costs 301,500 Funds appropriated to cover waived tuition costs incurred under the North American Indian Tuition Waiver program as reported for the most recent fiscal year, FY 2018-19.
-Funding Source(s): GF/GP 301,500 GROSS APPROPRIATION \$77,555,200 Total of all applicable line item appropriations.
+Funding Source(s): GF/GP 772,500 North American Indian Tuition Waiver Costs 279,700 Funds appropriated to cover waived tuition costs incurred under the North American Indian Tuition Waiver program as reported for the most recent fiscal year, FY 2019-20.
+Funding Source(s): GF/GP 279,700 GROSS APPROPRIATION \$78,305,900 Total of all applicable line item appropriations.
 State School Aid Fund 18,142,500 Restricted fund established under Article 4, Section 11 of the State Constitution.
 The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE \$59,412,700 Unrestricted state revenue from taxes and other sources.
-(C) FERRIS STATE UNIVERS SITY Operations \$55,025,500 Grant to Ferris State University (FSU) for operations.
+STATE GENERAL FUND/ \$60 163 400 GENERAL PURPOSE Ψ00,103,400 Unrestricted state revenue from taxes and other sources.
+GENERAL PURPOSE Unrestricted state revenue from taxes and other sources.
+SITY Grant to Ferris State University (FSU) for operations.
+FSU was founded in 1884 as the Big Rapids Industrial School (a private GENERAL PURPOSE (C) FERRIS STATE UNIVERS SITY Grant to Ferris State University (FSU) for operations.
+FSU was founded in 1884 as the Big Rapids Industrial School (a private institution) and became a state institution of higher education via 1949 (C) FERRIS STATE UNIVERS \$55,025,500 Grant to Ferris State University (FSU) for operations.
 FSU was founded in 1884 as the Big Rapids Industrial School (a private institution) and became a state institution of higher education via 1949 PA 114.
-Funding Source(s): Restricted 12,926,700 GF/GP 42,098,800 Performance Funding 0 Additional funds appropriated to FSU, calculated based on performance metrics.
-Payment of funds is contingent on university's compliance with requirements under sections 265, 265a, and 265b related to tuition restraint, reverse transfer agreements, dual enrollment credit policy, the Michigan Transfer Network, Title IX reporting and sexual assault prevention.
-Funding Source(s): GF/GP 0
+Funding Source(s): Restricted 12,926,700